 The second hypothesis is illustrated in Figure 2.
-A situation is shown in Figure 2 in which a firm might gain from entry to a large market with a quality label even if its price premium would become negative.
+A situation is shown in which a firm might gain from entry to a large market with a quality label even if its price premium would become negative.
 We posit that the firm originally produced and marketed a high-quality product already, but without a certified quality label.
 In this case, there was a situation of monopolistic competition for the firm.
 It was possible to sell the high-quality good at a price above the mass-market price, but associated with high search costs of consumers and a very small market for its product.
-According to Figure 2, the firm faced a demand curve $D_1$ for the high-quality product with an associated marginal revenue curve $MR_1$ .
-Under profit maximization and with marginal costs $MC_1$ , the optimum quantity was $q_1$ .
-According to the Cournot point C, the firm realized the price $p_1$ for $q_1$ under monopolistic competition.
-The optimum solution was associated with a producer surplus of area (a+b+c+d), i.e. the difference between earnings (a+b+c+d+e) minus variable costs (area e).
+According to Figure 2, the firm faced a demand curve D_1 for the high-quality product with an associated marginal revenue curve MR_1 .
+Under profit maximization and with marginal costs MC_1 , the optimum quantity was q_1 .
+According to the Cournot point C, the firm realized the price p_1 for q_1 under monopolistic competition.
+The optimum solution was associated with a producer surplus of area (a + b + c + d), i.e. the difference between earnings (a + b + c + d + e) and variable costs (area e).

-A participation in the quality-labeling scheme may now be the entrance ticket to a largevolume market for the high-quality product, if retailers ask for quality-labeled products from the processors.
+A participation in the quality-labeling scheme may now be the entrance ticket to a large-volume market for the high-quality product, if retailers ask for quality-labeled products from the processors.
 The growing German market of discount retailers is a case in point.
-Suppose that $D_2$ is the retailers' demand function for the firm's high-quality product with a quality label.
+Suppose that D_2 is the retailers' demand function for the firm's high-quality product with a quality label.
 As price competition will be much stronger on the large-volume market, we posit that the firm can no longer set its price above marginal costs.
-With a certified quality label, the firm can move from its market niche and the demand curve $D_1$ to the large-volume market of discounters with retailers' market demand $D_2$ .
-Under competitive pricing, the firm may sell $q_2$ where its new marginal cost curve $MC_2$ intersects the retailers' demand curve $D_2$ for the firm's product.
-The price consumers pay is $p_2$ .
-The producer price for the firm's product falls from $p_1$ in the niche-market situation without quality label to the net price $p'2$ on the large-volume market where the quantity sold rises substantially, i.e. from $q_1$ to $q_2$ .
-The firm's net price is the consumer price on the market of discount retailers, i.e. $p_2$ , minus the marginal costs of participating in quality labeling.
-Producer surplus with a certified quality label is now as high as area (a+b+f+g+h) and the impact of the quality label on producer surplus is (a+b+f+g+h-a-b-c-d).
-Compared to the non-labeling situation, the firm experiences a welfare gain if the area (f+g+h) exceeds area (c+d).
+With a certified quality label, the firm can move from its market niche and the demand curve D_1 to the largevolume market of discounters with retailers' market demand D_2 .
+Under competitive pricing, the firm may sell q_2 where its new marginal cost curve intersects the retailers' demand curve D_2 for the firm's product.
+The price consumers pay is p_2 .
+The producer price for the firm's product falls from p_1 in the niche-market situation without quality label to p'2 on the large-volume market where the quantity sold rises substantially, i.e. from q_1 to q_2 .
+The firm's net price is the consumer price on the market of discount retailers, i.e. p_2 , minus the marginal costs of participating in quality labeling.
+Producer surplus with a certified quality label is now as high as area (a + b + f + g + h) and the impact of the quality label on producer surplus is (a + b + f + g + h - a - b - c - d).
+Compared to the non-labeling situation, the firm experiences a welfare gain if the area (f + g + h) exceeds area (c + d).